rust-lang/rust/src/doc/rustc-dev-guide/src/building/suggested.md

 The sequence of commands you want is as follows:

-- Initial build: `./x.py build -i library/std`
+- Initial build: `./x.py build library`
   - As [documented previously], this will build a functional stage1 compiler as part of running all stage0 commands (which include building a `std` compatible with the stage1 compiler) as well as the first few steps of the "stage 1 actions" up to "stage1 (sysroot stage1) builds std".
-- Subsequent builds: `./x.py build -i library/std --keep-stage 1`
+- Subsequent builds: `./x.py build library --keep-stage 1`
   - Note that we added the `--keep-stage 1` flag here

 [documented previously]: ./how-to-build-and-run.md#building-the-compiler